Israel keeps some troops in southern Lebanon in defiance of withdrawal deadline

 By Mick Krever, CNN

-(CNN) — The Israeli military is keeping troops at five southern Lebanese posts despite a Tuesday withdrawal deadline and Hezbollah warnings that Israel is violating a ceasefire agreement.
+(CNN) — The Israeli military is keeping troops at five southern Lebanese posts despite a Tuesday withdrawal deadline.

 The Israel Defense Forces (IDF) will, for the time being, remain at the outposts in Lebanon “so we can continue to defend our residents and to make sure there’s no immediate threat,” Lt.
 Col. Nadav Shoshani, an IDF spokesperson, said on Monday.
 Israel’s military identified the handful of strategic locations in southern Lebanon overlooking northern Israeli communities.